version-new-1.png

 Even though SSH jump servers address some of the crucial worries of system administration, it also has some limitations.
 The open SSH jump server keeps SSH certs, often in plain text format, of remote servers to enable password less login for the users.
 If someone hacks the ssh bastion server, he gets easy access to the remote servers and can unleash his vicious mind for any level of malicious activities.

-Since the ssh bastion hosts are responsible only for authentication, the activity logs on the remote server are inaccessible for the mandatory security audit to achieve security compliance
+Since the ssh bastion hosts are responsible only for authentication, the activity logs on the remote server are inaccessible for the mandatory security audit to achieve security compliance.

 Since the jump servers use key-based authentication only for the SSH user, they need to keep the root password ready for performing “su” operations.
-Similarly, we can’t use jump servers to configure autologin to web applications such as WHM, Plesk, or DC portal, that requires root login.
+Similarly, we can’t use jump servers to configure autologin to web applica0tions such as WHM, Plesk, or DC portal, that requires root login.
 Such situations necessitate the user to share or store the root password in different locations, often insecure browser extensions, and is a significant security concern.

 A jump server follows the same procedures as any standard Linux server for adding or removing users and configuring access restrictions.
 Due to the complexity of the process, some admins may not be enthusiastic about making these changes regularly.
 It leaves the server in a precarious situation of unauthorized user access and privilege escalation.